-- December 21st general information, design specs, and competition rules posted - January TBD on-line registration form posted - April 1st application for travel assistance posted - May 17th deadline for submitting application for travel assistance - May 23rd technical reports due to MATE competition coordinator - June 20th 22nd international competition held at the King County Aquatic Center in Washington - Engineering & poster presentations due
+- November 1st general information, design specs, and competition rules posted - December 1st registration for ALL competitions opens - March May regional contests take place

+- April 1st application for travel assistance posted - May 23rd deadline for submitting application for travel assistance - May 26th travel assistance awards announced - May 29th technical reports due to MATE competition coordinator - June 26th 28th international competition held in Alpena, MI - Engineering & poster presentations due

-Note: These are milestones that apply to the international competition only.
+NOTE: These are milestones that apply to the international competition only.
 Regional contests are held prior to the international event and may have their own sets of key milestones, including registration deadlines.
-See www.marinetech.org/events for information specific to the regional contests.
+See Regional Events for information specific to the regional contests.